DiegoVeloso98-Usp/FEM_nonlinear_f90/README.md

 # FEM_nonlinear_f90

 Non-Linear FEM code, written in fortran90.
 Based on the Positional Finite Element Method.
+Theres 2 different codes, one for the static analysis and other for the dynamical analysis.

+The static code also has the implementation of the Phase-Field method for fracture, with the Vol-Dev split.

 Solver SUPERLU, sparse matrix and OpenMP implementations.

 The code reads a 2D mesh in a specefic format.